On the Complexity of Learning Nash Equilibria: The Impossibility Conjecture for General Dynamics

-\begin{proof} The proof relies on the properties of $\phi$.
-Since $\phi$ is a best response, and in addition it cycles, it follows that for every player and each strategy of the player the derivative of the utility of the player with respect to this strategy will change sign between $q$ and $\phi(q)$ for some point $q$ of the cycle.
-Hence, by continuity, there is a point of indifference for this strategy of this player somewhere between $q$ and $\phi(q)$.
-All these points of indifference are within a Euclidean distance of $p(|G|)2^{-|G|}$ of each other, since each step of the cycle has length $2^{-|G|}$ and the cycle has at most $p(|G|)$ steps, and we can assume that this quantity is smaller than $\frac{1}{r(|G|)|G|^2}$.
-This, in addition to our assumption that all utilities are in $[0,1]$, implies that all these points are $\frac{1}{r(|G|)}$-approximate Nash equilibria, completing the proof. \end{proof}
+The first claim follows directly from the assumption that $\Ptime\neq \PPAD$.
+The second results from the following lemma:

-Finally, if Claim (3) were false, we claim that Bob could find a $\frac{1}{r(|G|)}$-approximate Nash equilibrium of $G$, as follows: Suppose that the line defined by $q$ and $\phi(q)$ is $q+b\cdot\lambda$, and write the symmetrized equilibrium conditions $(Ax)_i \le x^T A x, i=1,\ldots,n$ for $G$, where $n$ is the number of strategies of $G$, in terms of the variable $\lambda$.
+\begin{lemma} Bob cannot compute a pair of points $y$ and $z$ in polynomial time where a Nash equilibrium lies within a distance of $2^{-2|G|}$ from the line between $x$ and $y$. \end{lemma} \begin{proof} Suppose that the line defined by $y$ and $z$ is $y+b\cdot\lambda$, and write the symmetrized equilibrium conditions $(Ax)_i \le x^T A x, i=1,\ldots,n$ for $G$, where $n$ is the number of strategies of $G$, in terms of the variable $\lambda$.
 The resulting system of quadratic inequalities in $\lambda$ can be rewritten as simple ordering conditions on the sorted roots of the resulting $n$ quadratic polynomials in $\lambda$.
-If Claim (3) is violated, these inequalities would have a near-solution, one that violates some of them by at most $2^{-|G|}$ for some $\lambda$, and Bob can determine this near-solution by inspection of the inequalities.
-That would give Bob a $\frac{1}{r(|G|)}$-approximate Nash equilibrium of $G$.
+If there is a Nash equilibrium within $2^{-2|G|}$ of this line, then these inequalities would have a near-solution, one that violates some of them by at most $2^{-|G|}$ for some $\lambda$, and Bob can determine this near-solution by inspection of the inequalities.
+That would give Bob a $\frac{1}{r(|G|)}$-approximate Nash equilibrium of $G$. \end{proof}

-To complete the proof we must show that, in the absence of these three conditions, computationally unbounded Alice can successfully carry out the second stage of {\bf PG} by exhibiting a Nash-convergent dynamic $\Phi$ compatible with her answers in the first stage.

-We subdivide $Q$ into {\em chains}, sequences $(q_j)$ in which $\phi(q_i)=q_{i+1}$ --- this is possible because of Claim (3).
-Within each chain, we enclose each point $q$ with a ball $B_q$ with center $q$ and radius $r=2^{-2|G|}$.
-Outside these balls, $\Phi(x)=x+\Delta(x)$ is a discrete dynamic of Type 1, heading to one of the Nash equilibria of $G$, call in $T$, and slowing down when it is close to any Nash equilibrium.
-For example, $\Delta(x)= \frac{T-x}{2}|x-N|,$ where $N$ is the Nash equilibrium closest to $x$ and $K>1$.
+To define the required dynamic $\Phi$, we start by fixing $\Phi(x) = \phi(x)$ for every $x\in Q$.
+Next, we enclose each query point $q$ with a ball $B_q$ with center $q$ and radius $\gamma^2$ --- exponentially smaller than the step of $\phi$.
+Outside these balls, we define $\Phi(x)=x+(T-x)$ as a discrete dynamic of Type 1, which maps each point directly to a fixed Nash equilibrium which we call $T$.

-Notice that, in general, the $B_q$ balls may overlap; however, we shall start by describing $\Phi$ inside the union of the balls for the case the balls are disjoint.
-Let $x\neq q$ be a point inside $B_q$, and let $x'$ be the point on the boundary of $B_q$ that is closest to $x$.
-Then
+Now suppose that $x\neq q$ is a point inside $B_q$, and let $x'$ be the point on the boundary of $B_q$ that is closest to $x$.
+Then we define